 In living organisms, various cell activities are carried out by proteins.
 The information to produce proteins is stored in a certain specialized biochemical known as the DNA.
 The DNA is a sequence of four sub-units, known as nucleotides.
 The nucleotides, which are represented by the characters A, C, G and T, are bound together by strong chemical bonds to form DNA strands.
 Typically, two DNA strands known as complementary strands are bound to each other by weak hydrogen bonds.
 Such binding takes place only between an A in one strand with T in the other, and C in on strand with G in the other.
-Figure 1 shows an example of complementary DNA sequences.
-Due to the chemical structure of the nucleotides, DNA sequences have an inherent directionality.
+Figure 1 shows an example of complementary DNA sequences have an inherent directionality.
 The convention is to 'read' a DNA sequence from the 5' end to the 3' end (see Figure 1).
 In living cells, DNA double strands typically exist as double helical structures.

-^{} Work on J-DSP has been funded in part by NSF-CCLI-DUE-0089075 project
+\ Work on J-DSP has been funded in part by NSF-CCLI-DUE-0089075 project